We were aiming for the Grammos mountain.

 Rather peculiar looking people.
-People who look like they haven’t been out of their houses in ten years.
+People who look like they hadn’t been out of their houses in ten years.
 Village men uncomfortable in old suits.
 Farming women awkward in smart clothes.
 A large headed man, sweating heavily in his old, thick, best clothes, his bushy eyebrows ringing like two wet rugs.

-He pauses, a little puzzled.
+He paused, a little puzzled.
 “Er…naste kala,” – thank you.

 Having raced against the darkness stacking up over the water to get our tent pitched under trees on the lake front, we set off to explore the island of Agios Ahillios,

 We drove along the strip dividing the smaller Mikri Prespa lake from Megali Prespa and walked across a floating pontoon bridge onto the island, enveloped in a black night.